Lucy in the Sky (soundtrack): Development

 Jeff Russo composed the musical score for Lucy in the Sky; he previously worked with Hawley in the television series Fargo (2014–present) and Legion (2017–2019).
 When Hawley narrated the script to Noah, the former wanted "to fashion the story of this woman [breaking] down, but also have a bit of magical realism."
 According to Russo, the emotional place of the film was to track the feelings of the character losing herself.
 He admitted that as the character goes to space, she faces the existential moment where she sees her whole life before her and the whole universe and then feeling small when she gets back."

 As Lucy in the Sky being a terrestrial film set in space, he was not intimidated by other space films.
 He created specific instruments to give sounds that he had not heard and then could write melodies based on it.
 He wrote the score for two months while one of his friends helped him built the instruments that formed the basis for the score.
 He used a bow drone that provided a "low, resonant tone" and strings and harp in low registers that operated the bow drone.
 Most of the score had been composed with the help of this instrument.
 The vocals were provided by Lisa Hannigan.
 She performed a cover of the Beatles' song "Lucy in the Sky with Diamonds" (1967) with Russo.
+Other lead vocals were provided by Gary Stockdale.